cypher256/java-extension-pack/README.md

 <br>

 ## JDK Auto-configuration
 Automatically configure multiple versions of the JDK and build tools.
 If there are multiple JDKs of the same version, the latest minor version among them is used.
-If you manually install or update the JDK and want to force update the configuration of VSCode, restart VSCode or execute **>Developer: Reload Window** from the command palette (F1 or Ctrl/Cmd + Shift + P).
-These apply to User `settings.json` (VSCode global), but can be manually edited to customize them.
+If you manually install or update the JDK and want to force update the configuration of VS Code, restart VS Code or execute **>Developer: Reload Window** from the command palette (F1 or Ctrl/Cmd + Shift + P).
+These apply to User `settings.json` (VS Code global), but can be manually edited to customize them.
 If you want to customize your settings even further, consider using [workspace settings](https://code.visualstudio.com/docs/getstarted/settings) or [profiles](https://code.visualstudio.com/docs/editor/profiles).

 1. Auto-fix invalid JDK configuration (e.g. `/java/bin` -> `/java`)
 1. Auto-remove configuration entries when JDK uninstalled or version path changed